 If someone asks for more flexible hours, consider the option and make moves to try it out.
 If someone wants to rethink a call center system function, hear their idea out and see if what they’re saying makes sense.
 If so, give it a shot!

 There’s nothing wrong with a little healthy competition.
-Competition keeps agents on their toes, while making the work day fun and upbeat.
+Competition keeps agents on their toes while making the workday fun and upbeat.
 You don’t want anything too dramatic or anything that could cause a lot of jealousy.
-If cash prizes aren’t the right fit for your office, you might want to offer a gift card or a work-from-home day instead.
+If cash prizes aren’t the right fit for your call center, you might want to offer a gift card or flexible working schedules.
 Center the competition itself around something related to work.

 Maybe it’s about who receives the most positive feedback from callers or who helps the most people on the phone that month.
 Whatever the contest may be, make it an ongoing event so that it gains momentum and workers are inspired to work harder to win the prize.
 If one prize isn’t working, you can always simply try out another.
 See what works best in your call center and what makes your employees the happiest.